-Distinctive features: Persistent, indurated stipules with distal portion falling off by fragmentation; drupes subglobose to ellipsoid, turning from orange-red to red to purplish red to bluish or purplish black at maturity; pyrenes dorsally multicostate, ventrally flat, with 2 marginal germination slits extending to the middle, and sometimes also with several shorter dorsal slits.
+Distinctive features: Scrambling shrubs with persistent, indurate stipules with distal portion falling off by fragmentation; drupes subglobose to ellipsoid, turning from orange-red to red to purplish red to bluish or purplish black at maturity; pyrenes dorsally multicostate, ventrally flat, with 2 marginal germination slits extending to the middle, and sometimes also with several shorter dorsal slits.

-Distribution: A pantropical genus of ca. 90 species, with 27-30 in the Neotropics, of which E. microdon (DC.)
-Delprete & J.H.
-Kirkbr. is the only species that grows as a scrambling shrub (2-2.5 m long) in addition to being an erect shrub; Mexico to Panama, Greater and Lesser Antilles, Guyana, Venezuela, Colombia, Ecuador, and Peru; understory of evergreen or seasonal forests; 50-1,050 m.
+Distribution: A pantropical genus of ~90 species, with 27-30 in the Neotropics, of which E. microdon is the only species that grows as a scrambling shrub in addition to being an erect shrub; Mexico to Panama, Greater and Lesser Antilles, Guyana, Venezuela, Colombia, Ecuador, and Peru; understory of evergreen or seasonal forests; 50-1,050 m.